 After the merger, Orbital ATK organized into three groups: Flight Systems, Defense Systems, and Space Systems.

-The Flight Systems Group provides small and medium-class space launch vehicles, solid rocket propulsion systems, interceptor boosters and target vehicles, and composite structures for commercial and military aircraft.
-The Defense Systems Group offers propulsion and controls for tactical missiles and missile defense interceptors, advanced defense electronics, and ammunition (small-, medium-, and large-caliber).
-Lastly, the Space Systems Group supplies commercial satellites, spacecraft for research and security missions, and spacecraft components and subsystems.
+The Flight Systems Group (32% of net sales) provides small and medium-class space launch vehicles, solid rocket propulsion systems, interceptor boosters and target vehicles, and composite structures for commercial and military aircraft.
+The Defense Systems Group (56%) offers propulsion and controls for tactical missiles and missile defense interceptors, advanced defense electronics, and ammunition (small-, medium-, and large-caliber).
+Lastly, the Space Systems Group (12%) supplies commercial satellites, spacecraft for research and security missions, and spacecraft components and subsystems.

 Sales and Marketing

-The US Army is its largest customer.
+The US Army is its largest customer, generating 27% of its sales.
 Other significant customers include the US Navy, NASA, and the US Air Force.